 Pierce, Better's former Head of Sales and Operations.
-On August 3, 2023, the SEC Division of Enforcement informed Aurora and Better that it has concluded its previously announced investigation and that the SEC does not intend to recommend an enforcement action against Aurora or Better.
+On August 3, 2023, the SEC Division of Enforcement informed Aurora and Better that it has concluded its previously announced investigation and Nasdaq, Nasdaq will provide notice that the SEC does not intend Class A common stock will be subject to recommend an enforcement action against Aurora or Better, delisting.
+The Company would then be entitled to appeal that determination to a Nasdaq hearings panel.

 Loan Commitments-The Company enters into IRLCs to fund mortgage loans, at specified interest rates and within a specified period of time, with potential borrowers who have applied for a loan and meet certain credit and underwriting criteria.
-As of September 30, 2023 and December 31, 2022, the Company had outstanding commitments to fund mortgage loans in notional amounts of approximately \$211.9 million and \$225.4 million, respectively.
-The IRLCs derived from those notional amounts are recorded within derivative assets and liabilities, at fair value as of September 30, 2023 and December 31, 2022, respectively, on the condensed consolidated balance sheets.
-See Note 15.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company had outstanding commitments to fund mortgage loans in notional amounts of approximately \$211.9 million \$262.7 million and \$225.4 million \$227.4 million, respectively.
+The IRLCs derived from those notional amounts are recorded within derivative assets and liabilities, at fair value as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, on the condensed consolidated balance sheets.
+See Note 15, 14.

 Forward Sale Commitments-In the ordinary course of business, the Company enters into contracts to sell existing LHFS or loans committed but yet to be funded into the secondary market at specified future dates.
-As of September 30, 2023 and December 31, 2022, the Company had outstanding forward sales commitment contracts of notional amounts of approximately \$294.0 million and \$422.0 million, respectively.
-The forward sales commitments derived from those notional amounts are recorded within derivative assets and liabilities, at fair value as of September 30, 2023 and December 31, 2022, respectively, on the condensed consolidated balance sheets.
-See Note 15.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company had outstanding forward sales commitment contracts of notional amounts of approximately \$294.0 million \$356.0 million and \$422.0 million \$265.0 million, respectively.
+The forward sales commitments derived from those notional amounts are recorded within derivative assets and liabilities, at fair value as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, on the condensed consolidated balance sheets.
+See Note 15, 14.